bitnami/charts/bitnami/rabbitmq/README.md

 ### Load custom definitions

-It is possible to [load a &reg;abbitMQ definitions file to configure &reg;abbitMQ](https://www.rabbitmq.com/management.html#load-definitions).
+It is possible to [load a RabbitMQ definitions file to configure RabbitMQ](https://www.rabbitmq.com/management.html#load-definitions).

-Because definitions may contain &reg;abbitMQ credentials, [store the JSON as a Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod).
+Because definitions may contain RabbitMQ credentials, [store the JSON as a Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod).
 Within the secret's data, choose a key name that corresponds with the desired load definitions filename (i.e. `load_definition.json`) and use the JSON object as the value.

 Next, specify the `load_definitions` property as an `extraConfiguration` pointing to the load definition file path within the container (i.e. `/app/load_definition.json`) and set `loadDefinition.enable` to `true`.
 Any load definitions specified will be available within in the container at `/app`.